kaalaska/memory-game-frank-karin/README.md

     message
     cards stay visable

-Counter with predetermined number of tries, counting down if no match
+Counter with predetermined number of tries, counting down if no match;

-Win/Lost message
+Win/Lost message;